-Razer Kraken V4 Pro hands-on review: ready to rumble
+Razer Kraken V4 Pro review: ready to rumble

 Headset meets haptics - it's a skull-shaking combo

-At first glance, this is a high-end headset that justifies its equally high-end price.
-The Kraken V4 Pro is a great demo for Razer’s exciting new haptic tech, but more importantly it sounds superb.
+A high-end headset that justifies its equally high-end price.
+The Kraken V4 Pro shines a spotlight on Razer’s exciting new haptic tech, but doesn’t forget to also sound great.

 Pros